santagoy/san-tagoy-xyz/content/games/southern-skies/inventory.md

 **Aglofotis** is able to be rubbed into a wound to counter act the effects of venom or purify imbibed poison.

-**Monkshood** is a possibly sub-lethal poison which if swallowed cools the flesh, slows the pulse and breathing to near imperceptible levels allowing the imbiber to mimic being death, frail men risk death upon imbibing it.
+**Monkshood** is a possibly sub-lethal poison which if swallowed cools the flesh, slows the pulse and breathing to near imperceptible levels allowing the imbiber to mimic being death.
+Frail men risk death upon imbibing it.

 **Nightshade** is a poison potent enough to kill a horse if swallowed or kill a man when smeared on a weapon or arrowhead.